Your home should be a haven; a place for you to retreat from chaos and feel calm and at peace.

 Do you have a few special items that make you feel happy just looking at them?

 Maybe it’s a cherished necklace, a shell you found during a beach vacation, the perfect find at Hobby Lobby, or just a decor item in your favorite color.
 Positive sayings on decorative signs and pillows act as friendly reminders.

 Fill your space with meaningful items that are personal and invoke positive feelings.
 I like to have decorative feathers and angel wings that make my space feel sacred and that remind me to connect with God and the Universe.

-In the following photo of my office, literally everything has personal me.
+In the following photo of my home office, literally everything has personal meaning.

 - Desk: Is from my father-in-law’s business from many years ago.